-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approve the substitute support services personnel (exempt, labor and non-competitive) as follows":
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Ms. Slattery, seconded by Ms. Ahearn, and approved unanimously (8-0) to approve the substitute support services personnel (exempt, labor and non-competitive) as follows":

 Name Service Begins

 Aide

 Brown, Allison 4/19/18